Justonice2019/cgm-remote-monitor/docs/plugins/googlehome-plugin.md

 1. Open your DialogFlow agent.
     - Get to your list of agents at https://console.dialogflow.com/api-client/#/agents and click on the name of your Nightscout agent.
 1. Click on the "Languages" tab.
-1. Click the "Add Additional Language" drop-down box.
+1. Click the "AddPanel Additional Language" drop-down box.
 1. Select your desired language.
 1. Click the "SAVE" button.
     - Note the new language code below the agent's name. e.g. if you're using the English template and you added Spanish, you would see two buttons: "en" and "es".